kevinlin1/kevinlin1.github.io/README.md

 ## Mentoring

 2023
-: Anna Batra (UW BA).
+: Anna Batra\\
+  <small>From UW MS in Computational Linguistics to Cascadia College Adjunct Faculty in Computer Science</small>
-: Iris Zhou (UW BA).
+: Iris Zhou\\
+  <small>From UW MA in Mathematics to UC San Diego MS in Computer Science & Engineering</small>

 2022
-: Sonia Fereidooni (UW BA) to UW BS/MS.
+: Sonia Fereidooni\\
+  <small>From UW BS in Computer Science to UW BS/MS in Computer Science</small>

 2021
+: Leah Perlmutter\\
-: Leah Perlmutter (UW PhD) to Grinnell College Assistant Professor.
+  <small>From UW PhD in Computer Science to Grinnell College Assistant Professor</small>
+: Aleks Jovčić\\
-: Aleks Jovčić (UW BA) to Lakeside School CS Teacher.
+  <small>From UW BS in Computer Science to Lakeside School CS Teacher</small>

 2017
+: Sarah Jin\\
-: Sarah Jin (UC Berkeley BA) to Stanford Teacher Education Program.
+  <small>From UC Berkeley BA in Computer Science to Stanford Teacher Education Program</small>

 ## Department Talks